natcap/invest.users-guide/source/blue_carbon.rst

 +--------------------------------+----------------------------------------------------------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------+-------------------------------------------------------------------------------+--------------------------------------+

 Table 1: Default emissions values as a result of low (LI), medium (MI) and high (HI) impact activities to salt marshes, mangroves and seagrasses
-References:
+:References:
 	(1) Donato, D. C., Kauffman, J. B., Murdiyarso, D., Kurnianto, S., Stidham, M., & Kanninen, M. (2011).
 Mangroves among the most carbon-rich forests in the tropics.
 Nature Geoscience, 4(5), 293–297. doi:10.1038/ngeo1123
 	(2) Murray, B., Pendleton, L., Jenkins, A., & Sifleet, S. (2011).
 Green Payments for Blue Carbon, 1–50.
 	(3) Crooks, S., D. Herr, J. Tamelander, D. Laffoley, and J. Vandever.
 2011.
 “Mitigating Climate Change through Restoration and Management of Coastal Wetlands and Near-shore Marine Ecosystems: Challenges and Opportunities.”
 Environment Department Paper 121, World Bank, Washington, DC.
 	(4) Krithika, K., R. Purvaja, and R. Ramesh.
 2008.
 Fluxes of methane and nitrous oxide from an Indian mangrove.
 Current Science 94(2): 218–224.

 Transition Storage
 """"""""""""""""""

 Different land use / land cover maps (LULC) are the inputs that drive change in carbon from one time period to the next.
 The user will need a land change model (e.g. SLAMM), a scenario assessment tool, or some other method for creating future maps of coastal and marine habitats.
 The user will specify which LULC classes store carbon.
-To assess change in carbon due to accumulation and loss, the user must provide land cover maps at various snapshots over the analysis time period (t1, t2,...tt).
+To assess change in carbon due to accumulation and loss, the user must provide land cover maps at various snapshots over the analysis time period (t\ :sub:`1`, t\ :sub:`2`,...t\ :sub:`t``).
 By drawing from user-provided transition information, the model can identify when development and other stressors (dredging, sea-level rise, etc.) disturb carbon stored by coastal vegetation.
 The model will count carbon stocks in the vegetation and sediments at each time period and then identify and adjust for accumulation and loss of carbon over time.

 The model requires a pre-processing step in order to create a transition matrix for all the potential LULC conversions occuring during each time period.
-For each pixel in the study area, the pre-processing tool will compare the LULC class present at t1 and then t2 in order to identify the entire domain of transitions.
+For each pixel in the study area, the pre-processing tool will compare the LULC class present at t\ :sub:`1` and then t\ :sub:`2` in order to identify the entire domain of transitions.
 If a transition from one LULC class to another does not occur during any of the time steps, the tool will populate the cell with "None".
 For cells in the matrix where transitions occur, the tool will provide "+" or "-" as default based on general rules of thumb.
-For example, if a salt marsh pixel in t1 is converted to development in t2 then the cell will contain a "-" (vegetation to development will most likely result in a loss of carbon).
+For example, if a salt marsh pixel in t\ :sub:`1` is converted to development in t\ :sub:`2` then the cell will contain a "-" (vegetation to development will most likely result in a loss of carbon).
 On the other hand, if a mangrove remains a mangrove over this same time period then this cell will contain "+".
 It is likely that a mangrove that remains a mangrove will accumulate carbon in its soils and biomass.
 These assumptions of directionality by the tool can be edited by the user before running the blue carbon model.

 The pre-processor can also assist the user in providing more detail transitions result in varying degrees of accumulation or emissions.
 For example, a user may only provide one development class in a LULC map.
 However, certain development may disturb soil carbon more than others.
 By separating out these two development types, the model will be able to more accurately quantify and map changes in carbon as a result of natural and anthropogenic factors.
 Similarly, different species of mangroves may accumulate soil carbon at different rates.
 If this information is known, it is important to provide this species distinction in the LULC maps and then the accumulation rate in the transition matrix.